ruixing76/alta2023/src/pages/attending/index.md

 ## Location

-ALTA will be held in the [University of Melbourne](https://www.unimelb.edu.au/) [Building - TBA] (https://www.unimelb.edu.au/) which is conveniently located Parkville, an inner suburb north of the Melbourne central business district.
+ALTA will be held in the [University of Melbourne](https://www.unimelb.edu.au/) [Building X] which is conveniently located Parkville, an inner suburb north of the Melbourne central business district.
 The building has X  entrances, one at the corner of X and , and the other at the corner of X and X.

 ## Food and Drink